Christian Era Calendars summarizes key identifiers leading to date

 fourth day of the week.
 The day of Woden is named for the chief

 Norse god.
 Old English spells the word as Odin.
-The day of
+Translated from

 - Thursday is the fifth

-translates from the Latin dies Jovis or the day of Jove.
-Jove
+is translated from the Latin dies Jovis, or the day of Jove.

-compares to the Roman planetary god Jupiter and the Greek god
+Jove compares to the Roman planetary god Jupiter, and the Greek

 - Friday is the sixth

 marriage.
-The Latin translation is dies Veneris for the day of
+The Latin translation is dies Veneris, or the day of

 - Saturday is the Jewish